-8. CONCLUDING REMARKS
+8. Summary

-We have numerically compared the point-to-point Poisson downward continuation with the mean-tomean one using the 5' by 5' residual Helmert gravity anomalies (for spherical harmonic degree higher than 20) and mean height data in the Canadian Rocky Mountains.
-The geoidal results show that the pointto-point downward continuation result is about 10 percent smaller than that of the mean-mean one on average when the same gravity anomalies on the Earth's surface are used as input.
-The mean-to-mean downward continuation contribution ranges from -4 cm to 94 cm with a mean of 48 cm and a RMS of 51 cm.
+We have numerically compared the point-point Poisson downward continuation with the mean-mean one using the 5' by 5' residual Helmert gravity anomalies (n>2) and mean height data in the Canadian Rocky Mountains.
+The geoidal results show that the point-point downward continuation contribution is about 10 percent smaller than that of the mean-mean one on average.
+The mean-mean downward continuation contribution ranges from -4 cm to 94 cm with a mean of 48 cm and a RMS of 51 cm.
 Since the data on the Earth's surface we have are neither the point values, nor the mean values.
 At some locations, they are closer to the point values, at other locations, they are closer to the mean values depending the distribution density of the observed data.
 It is therefore impossible properly to tell which one is better.
-In applications, caution is needed in selecting a proper downward continuation model.
+In application, caution is needed in selecting a proper downward continuation model.

-Another comparison has also been conducted between the point-to-point Poisson and analytical downward continuations using the same residual Helmert gravity anomalies and height data.
-The former geoidal contribution is about 25 cm smaller on average than the latter one (that is summed up to the 3rd order term).
-But the standard deviation of their difference is smaller than 5 cm.
-The analytical downward continuation contribution ranges from 32 cm to 101 cm with a mean of 68 cm and a RMS of 69 cm.
-The difference between the two methods is characterized by long-wavelength features which may be attributed to the planar approximation in the computation of the analytical downward continuation, and the method itself.
-The comparison based on the spherical approximation is needed to more realistically assess its performance.
+Another comparison has also been conducted between the point-point Poisson and analytical downward continuations using the same residual Helmert gravity anomalies and height data.
+The former geoidal contribution is about 25 cm smaller on average than the latter one that is summed up to the 3rd order term.
+But the standard deviation of their difference is smaller than 5 cm in absolute value.
+The analytical downward continuation contribution ranges from 68 cm to 101 cm with a mean of 68 cm and a RMS of 69 cm.
+The difference between the two methods characterized by the long-wavelength features may be attributed to the planar approximation in the computation of the analytical downward continuation, and the method itself.
+The comparison based on the spherical approximation is needed to more realistically reflect its performance.

-ACKNOWLEDGEMENTS:
+Acknowledgements:

 The research described in this contribution was supported by a DSS contract with the Federal Government of Canada, Geodetic Survey Division (GSD) in Ottawa.
-This paper was firstly presented under the title "A comparison of downward continuation techniques of terrestrial gravity anomalies" at XXII IUGG General Assembly, Birmingham, UK, July18-30, 1999.
+This manuscript is a reproduction of the presentation under the same title presented at XXII IUGG General Assembly, Birmingham, UK, July18-30, 1999.